 On any given Sunday, churches gather all over America and around the globe to worship God, to celebrate the great gift of God to man – Christ Jesus, and His redemption made available to a host of sinners.
 Songs are sung.
-Prayers are given.
+Prayers are offered.
 And sermons are preached by myriads of pastors pouring out the fruit of their week-long harvests in the Word.
 On any given Monday across America and the globe will follow pastoral doubt.

 Yes, Mondays will find many pastors in their studies questioning their very calling, and roles in ministry.
 Their preaching abilities.
 Their vision.
 Even examining their zeal to carry on.